iShymmi/myConverter/README.md

   - :metal: And more :metal:

 ## Instalation
-  :warning:  JDK 11 is required to run
- ( <a href="https://www.oracle.com/java/technologies/javase-jdk11-downloads.html">You can donwloand it from here </a>)

 **1. Compile java files**
   * Open project folder `myConverter\src `  and run command :